 Low-income families struggle to feed kids healthy foods due to rising prices

-Grocery store owner Gilles Robin works on his fruits vegetable display on Nov.
-28 2006 in the Breakeyville, Que.
-(THE CANADIAN PRESS/Jacques Boissinot)
+Grocery store owner Gilles Robin works on his fruits vegetable display in Breakeyville, Que. on Nov.
+28 2006.
+(Jacques Boissinot / THE CANADIAN PRESS)

 Aleksandra Sagan, The Canadian Press

 TORONTO - Rising grocery prices in Canada have renewed calls for a national food policy as concerns over the number of Canadians living in so-called food-insecure households grows.